Philipp Haller and Stephen Tu

 }

-never returns.
-Therefore, any code that should run after a message has been received must be contained inside the partial function that is passed to react
+Invoking react never returns.
+Therefore, any code that should run after a message has been received must be contained inside the partial function that is passed to react.
+For example, two messages can be received in sequence by nesting two invocations of react:

 react {